student-hub/acs-upb-mobile/CONTRIBUTING.md

   </tr>
 </table>

-The second document, class_feedback_answers, has a more complex structure.
-It is composed of multiple subcollections, whose keys are defined by the number of the question in the feedback form.
-Furthermore, each subcollection consists of a list of documents with an automatically generated key, while each document represents the answer submitted by a user to that question.
+The second document, `class_feedback_answers`, has a more complex structure.
+It is composed of multiple _subcollections, whose keys are defined by the number of the question in the feedback form.
+Furthermore, each _subcollection consists of a list of documents with an automatically generated key, while each document represents the answer submitted by a user to that question.
 As we reach the end of the hierarchy, an answer is composed of the actual value (the result or the comment provided), together with the details related to a class (its name, associated teacher, and assistant).
-To provide anonymity, we do not retain the ID of the user who completed a questionnaire.
+To provide anonymity, we do not retain the ID of the user who completed a form.
 The structure of this document is as follows:
 <table>
   <tr>
     <th>Field</th>